ESWARKUMAR2893/python_data_process/RealProject/readme.md

         - **Output Configurations:**
             - Defining the format and structure of the generated reports.
             - Specifying the target database for storing the reports.
-        - **Schedule Configurations:**
-            - Defining the timing and frequency for triggering the report generation process.

 3. **Schedule (Trigger):**
     - This refers to the automated mechanism that initiates the report generation process.